 My nerves set in so I tried to forget about it.
 As we filled our days with sightseeing, the vague thought to get my hair professionally styled crossed my mind many times, along with shopping for appropriate clothes, and getting a pedicure.
 BUT, they flew past like a dry leaf in a tornado.

-A look inside my brain:
+A look inside my brain before the photoshoot:

 Dorothy is the important thought, kicking me to do something, ANYTHING, before the photoshoot.